Keep these tips in mind to keep you, your family, and your pet safe!

 Maybe strangers make your dog feel territorial over your family and home, or maybe your pet is only aggressive towards other dogs.
 Learn what makes your dog aggressive, and try to limit your dog’s exposure to those factors if possible.
 When your dog does come into contact with the things that trigger its aggressive behavior, be prepared to control your dog.

 Common triggers that cause aggression in dogs include:

 - Lack of structure or training

 Get the right care

-Help your potentially dangerous dog get the right care and training.
+Help your potentially dangerous dog get the right care and.
 If your dog exhibits aggressive behavior, take your pet to the veterinarian.
 Your vet may be able to discover the cause of the aggression as an illness or other condition your pet is suffering from.
 If your veterinarian finds your pet is healthy, consider a behavioral consultation.

 A behavior expert can help discover the root of your pet’s aggression and recommend a trainer that specializes in dangerous and aggressive dogs who will be able to create an individualized training plan for your dog.
 Your trainer may recommend daily training, group classes, or a boarding program.
 The right training for your dog is necessary to protect both your family and your pet.
 Teach your pet how to behave appropriately around your family and strangers to prevent your dog from causing injury and to prevent your dog being reported to authorities and possibly taken away from your family.